LaunchCode-Education-Archived/gis-devops-OLD/studios/launchcart1/README.md

 ## Your Tasks

 This application is a very basic shopping cart.
 It has items that can be added to a cart.
 We can also currently add new items.
-There are now users, os there is only one universal cart, and other basic functionality is missing as well.
+There are no users, there is only one universal cart, and other basic functionality is missing.

 You will add features, writing integration and unit tests as you go, and using a TDD approach.